Clozapine: Overdose

+Fatal overdose caused by the ingestion of clozapine is uncommon.
+The lowest published toxic dose (TDLO) is reported to be 27mg/kg in males and 104mg/kg in females while the estimated medial lethal dose (LD50) is 150mg/kg in mice and 251mg/kg in rats.
 Symptoms of overdose can be variable, but often include; sedation, confusion, tachycardia, seizures and ataxia.
-Fatalities have been reported due to clozapine overdose, though overdoses of greater than 5000 mg have been survived.
+Fatalities have been reported due to clozapine overdose, though overdoses of greater than 5000mg have been survived.
+Timely treatment including detoxification, supportive measures and monitoring reduces the risk of fatality in people who have ingested a major overdose of clozapine.
+Clozapine is associated with rhabdomyolysis which can lead to kidney disease.
+It is also associated with significant liver toxicity when taken as prescribed, although it is unclear what implications this could have in a major overdose.

+The use of clozapine has been demonstrated to lead to a significant reduction in suicide fatalities in people with treatment-resistant schizophrenia.

 Drug interactions

 Fluvoxamine inhibits the metabolism of clozapine leading to significantly increased blood levels of clozapine.

 When carbamazepine is concurrently used with clozapine, it has been shown to decrease plasma levels of clozapine significantly thereby decreasing the beneficial effects of clozapine.
 Patients should be monitored for "decreased therapeutic effects of clozapine if carbamazepine" is started or increased.
 If carbamazepine is discontinued or the dose of carbamazepine is decreased, therapeutic effects of clozapine should be monitored.
 The study recommends carbamazepine to not be used concurrently with clozapine due to increased risk of agranulocytosis.

 Ciprofloxacin is an inhibitor of CYP1A2 and clozapine is a major CYP1A2 substrate.
 Randomized study reported elevation in clozapine concentration in subjects concurrently taking ciprofloxacin.
 Thus, the prescribing information for clozapine recommends "reducing the dose of clozapine by one-third of original dose" when ciprofloxacin and other CYP1A2 inhibitors are added to therapy, but once ciprofloxacin is removed from therapy, it is recommended to return clozapine to original dose.

 Smoking induces CYP1A2 enzyme activity, which accelerates the metabolism of clozapine and reduces its plasma concentrations.
 Smoking on average reduced the concentration by 30%, but some people may see as much as a 50% reduction.

-The FDA warns that caution should be used when combining clozapine with drugs that depress the central nervous system (alcohol, benzodiazepines, and opioids) As using these drugs together can lead to a potentially life threatening complication known as Respiratory depression.
+The FDA warns that caution should be used when combining clozapine with drugs that depress the central nervous system (alcohol, benzodiazepines, and opioids) As using these drugs together can lead to respiratory depression.

+Inhibitors or substrates of cytochrome P450 such as oral contraceptives and antifungals may lead to lasting interactions and potential toxic effects.